 It’s no secret that being under the influence of drugs can hinder your ability to think clearly.
 But did you know that some drugs affect your memory long after you’ve taken them?
-People who take benzodiazepines for long periods of time also suffer from memory loss.
-Benzos are a prescription drug and should only be taken for short amounts of time.
-Unfortunately, they’re also highly addictive.
-Many people form a dependency on benzos from taking them for too long.
 Lengthy use of opiates and amphetamines also impacts the part of your brain responsible for forming memories, especially short-term ones.
 Chronic alcohol consumption can cause Korsakoff’s syndrome, which involves severe memory loss and even confabulation.
 This is when a person attempts to “fill in the gaps” of misremembered events by unintentionally making up details, which they then believe to be truthful.

 A change in behavior is sometimes the first sign that a loved one has developed a substance abuse problem.
 Withdrawals and sleep deprivation can cause people to become irritable and experience aggressive mood swings, making them unpleasant to be around.
 When you use addictive drugs, your brain releases unnaturally large amounts of dopamine, followed by a comedown of low dopamine levels.
 But as you develop a physical dependence and use them more frequently, your brain’s ability to keep regenerating the same amount of dopamine is drastically hindered.
 These low dopamine levels can cause mental health issues such as depression.
-You might find that you often feel down, anxious or paranoid for no apparent reason, especially when you’re sober.
+You might find that you often feel down, anxious, or paranoid for no apparent reason, especially when you’re sober.
 You may even experience panic attacks.
-Physical addiction to some substances — particularly opiates and amphetamines — can also cause obsessive behaviors, such as fidgeting, skin picking, or organizing.
+Physical addiction to some substances, particularly opiates and amphetamines, can also cause obsessive behaviors, such as fidgeting, skin picking, or organizing.

-Not everyone’s a neat freak or snappy dresser.
-But if looking after yourself has taken a backseat to your drug use or drinking, then you may have developed a physical dependency.
 Physically addictive substances rewire the brain to think that drinking water and eating food are less important than using, so it’s hardly surprising that they’d affect other life priorities.
 People consumed by physical dependence can pay less attention to their personal hygiene over time.
-They might stop showering, brushing their teeth or wearing clean clothes.
-It’s a clear sign that they don’t quite have things together like they should.
-This doesn’t just apply to personal hygiene.
-Supporting and dealing with a physical addiction can leave little time, energy and money for other important things, such as looking after the home, work performance, and interpersonal relationships.
-When addictive substances take hold, it’s all too easy to let everything else fall to the wayside.
+They might stop showering, brushing their teeth, or wearing clean clothes.
+It’s a clear sign that they don’t quite have things together as they should.